rm-hull/nostalgia/word-invaders/README.md

 1. I don't appear to have liked extranous spaces or the use of indenting, or comments.
-2. At line 100, I have no idea who SID or ERIC were, but NICK and NAFAN (Nathan) where my friends.
+2. At line 100, I have no idea who SID or ERIC were, but NICK and NAFAN (Nathan) where my school friends.
-3. This is the earliest program listing I could find - 28 years old!
+3. This is the earliest program listing of mine I could find - 28 years old!
+There would've been earlier ones - from 1982 on a ZX Spectrum - but these, if printed out, wouldn't have survived: I had a thermal printer at the time.
 4. Trying to recall what the *VIILWIV* string is supposed to represent... it's not roman numerals (W is not a legal number).